 Following on from the introduction of the optical mouse, the logical progression was to combine the precision of optical technology with the freedom of movement afforded by a wireless device.
 It wasn’t long before this dream was realised, with the introduction specialist peripheral manufacturer Logitech’s Cordless MouseMan Optical – the world’s first cordless any-surface optical mouse – in the spring of 2001.

 In fact, the capability to connect cordless input devices via wireless adapters has existed since the early-1990s.
 The first technology to be used to achieve this was infrared (IR).
 As with TV remotes, direct line of sight between input device and PC for optimal communication.
 The alternative to infrared for several years, radio frequency (RF), had no such drawback.
-Digital radio technology consumes much less power and thus has a considerably longer battery life than IR, up to one year or longer with normal use.
+Normally, Servo Radio Systems consume much less power and thus has a considerably longer battery life than IR, up to one year or longer with normal use.
+This commercial electrician would even set-up appliances that can save you a lot of money.

 Logitech is a pioneer of cordless technology, having released their first radio transmission based MouseMan device in 1992.
 With RF, the mouse or keyboard acts as an emitter.
 This sends signals to a computer-connected receiver, at a range of up to two metres.
 Multiple products can coexist in close proximity by using different wavelengths.
 Logitech devices operate on the 27 MHz Industry, Scientific and Medical (ISM) frequency band.
 In the case of a cordless keyboard and mouse combination, each device works independently.
 The mouse communicates with the receiver on the 27.045 MHz band whereas the keyboard works on the 27.145 MHz.
 This means that both products can be used simultaneously.